mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 For a detailed description of the format of the query specified in `q` parameter, see the entry for [stories_public/list](https://github.com/berkmancenter/mediacloud/blob/release/doc/api_2_0_spec/api_2_0_spec.md#apiv2stories_publiclist) in the main API spec.

-Standard parameters accepted: snapshots_id, frames_id, timespans_id, limit, links_id.
+Standard parameters"accepted": snapshots_id, frames_id, timespans_id, limit, links_id.

 ### Output Description